 What are Some Emergency Dental Tips?

-At Mouth Carolina Dentistry, Dr. Greenberg is not only a general and cosmetic dentist; he is also available to patients as an emergency dentist.
-Charleston area residents are able to undergo emergency services whether they are existing patients or new patients of Mouth Carolina Dentistry.
+At Mouth Carolina Dentistry, PA, Dr. Greenberg is not only a general and cosmetic dentist; he is also available to patients as an emergency dentist.
+Charleston area residents are able to undergo emergency services whether they are existing patients or new patients of Mouth Carolina Dentistry, PA.
 Even after you have scheduled an emergency visit to the dentist, it is important to have some knowledge of dental first aid when things don’t exactly go as planned.
 Here are some basic tips to help get you through until you’re able to see your dentist.

 Tooth that is knocked out